lisaramel/ProgrammingTest/README.md

 # Programming Test

-Three different entry exam projects.
+Three different entry exam projects programmed in Java.
 * Problem 1 - program to find out if two Strings are anagrams to each other.
 * Problem 2 - finding all web-links on a website with Web Selenium.
 * Problem 3 - a calculator in three different levels.
 - Level 1 accepts 2 operator and two numerical operators.
 - Level 2 calculates multiple operators of the same precedence.
 - Level 3 calculates multiple operators of different precedence.

+All projects runs through the console.

 ---
 ## Tech/framework used